 The PRTG Cloud and the Workflow of Push Notifications

-With PRTG version 15.4.20 or later and the apps PRTG for Android (version 14.3.2 or later), PRTG for iOS (version 14.3.6 or later), or PRTG for Windows Phone (version 15.1.1 or later), you can use the notification type Push Notifications for your network monitoring.
+With PRTG version 15.4.20 or later and the apps PRTG for Android (version 14.3.2 or later) or PRTG for iOS (version 14.3.6 or later), you can use the notification type Push Notifications for your network monitoring.
 The article How can I use push notifications with PRTG? explains how to setup and work with push notifications.

 As you can see in the article mentioned above, you do not have to do much on your own to receive push messages on your mobile device and use them as notifications from PRTG.
 We tried to keep this approach as simple as possible for you so that you can use your valuable time to take care of your network rather than spend it on potentially complicated configuration steps.